 Details of the Policy Dialogue between OECD members and non-members on "Aid for Trade: From Policy to Practice" which took place in Doha, Qatar on 6 and 7 November 2006.

 English, , 396kb

 English, , 405kb

-This study analyses the development of trade in environmental goods and services in Czech Republic and the impact of its liberalization on the country.
+This study discusses the impact of liberalizing trade in environmental goods and services in Brazil.
 (OECD Trade and Environment Working Paper No. 2004-04.)

 More open markets have brought economic benefits to a broad range of countries over the years, including many in the developing world.
 How can the Doha Development Agenda talks on further opening up markets in agriculture, industrial and consumer goods, and services be made to live up to their name?
 Who stands to gain from more open markets and less government support in agriculture?
 How can developing countries make the most of new